Close a form, report or window.

 On Error GoTo Err_handler

-'Close the form frmPatientDetails, without saving the form
+'Close the form frmPatientDetails, without saving any form design changes:

 DoCmd.Close acForm, "frmPatientDetails", acSaveNo

 'Close the active object, without saving any form design changes:

 DoCmd.Close , , acSaveNo

 A function to close any form without saving design changes